Get News & Updates Directly To Your Inbox

 Delicious recipes, helpful cooking and nutrition tips.
 Find food preparation videos and "ask the dietitian!"

 Find A Doctor Or Hospital In Your Network.

-The cool thing about dance is that the benefits are not only physical.
+The cool thing about dance is that its benefits are not only physical.
 According to one researcher, dance helps maintain a connection to everyday life because it encourages fun and enjoyment by getting people out of their houses and interacting with their communities.1 These are only the social benefits of dance; the physical ones are just as good.

 Of course, thanks to television shows like “Dancing with the Stars” and “So You Think You Can Dance,” we’ve all been exposed to genres like Rumba, Hip-hop and Bollywood but the real importance of dancing – no matter what the style – is that it gets you moving.
 Research has clearly shown the benefits of dance for older adults with arthritis, osteoporosis and neurological conditions.
-You don’t have to be living with a chronic condition to see the benefits of dancing; it helps in other ways as well!
-You can see overall health wins such as improved cardiovascular function, better balance and even reduced risk of falls for older hoofers.
+You don’t have to be living with a chronic condition to see the benefits of dancing; it helps in other ways as well.
+You can see overall health wins such as improved cardiovascular function, better balance and even reduced risk of falls for older dancers.

 There have even been studies showing that low-impact dance can help to ease pain.
 In a 12-week, low impact dance program, St. Louis University researchers found that older adults, with an average age of 80, were able to decrease the amount of their pain medication by 39 percent.
 In addition, they also reported being able to move around more easily.